-Campustown (Green, John and Daniel from Wright to 1st) includes standbys such as Subway, Jimmy John's (sandwiches—they also deliver!), Za's (personal pizzas, sandwiches, salads, pasta), Zorba's (gyros, etc.), Pita Pit, Potbelly's, Chipotle, Panera, and Noodles & Co., as well as great local Korean, Chinese, Indian, and Thai options.
+Campustown (Green, John and Daniel from Wright to 1st) includes standbys such as Subway, Jimmy John's (sandwiches—they also deliver!), Silver Mine Subs, Za's (personal pizzas, sandwiches, salads, pasta), Zorba's (gyros, etc—and everything is half price here on Tuesdays) Pita Pit, Potbelly's, La Bamba (“Burritos as big as your head”), Chipotle and The Noodle Co., as well as Korean, Chinese, Indian, and Thai options.

-The Illini Union has a food court in the basement, with choices ranging from Einstein Brothers Bagels to Sbarro to KoFusion.
-Upstairs in the Union is a Starbucks, a Jamba Juice, and a convenience store (Quad Shop) with snacks, magazines, etc.
+The Illini Union has a food court in the basement, with choices ranging from Chick-fil-A, Einstein’s Bagel, and Sbarro to fast Mexican, Chinese, and sushi options.
+Upstairs in the Union is another Espresso Royale, a Jamba Juice, a Delights (frozen yogurt, ice cream, bagels, soup and sandwiches), and a convenience store (Quad Shop) with snacks, magazines, etc.

 Breakfast and Brunch

-Original Pancake House (1909 W. Springfield, Champaign)--every kind of pancake you can imagine.
+- Original Pancake House (1909 W. Springfield, C)-every kind of pancake you can imagine.
 Seriously.